Cicero-Henrique/Light-Side/README.md

 # Scraping

 First of all the user should insert the URL of his Facebook profile.
-The Validator will make a web scraping in this link, looking for and list any public info useful as names, address, graduation, movies, sports, etc. To do the scraping the Validator need some libraries, are them:
+The Validator will make a web scraping in this link, looking for and list any public info useful as names, address, graduation, movies, sports, etc. To do the scraping the Validator need some libraries, they are:

 * mechanize
 * requests